-Although there is a dedicated night mode which takes few seconds to capture the shot, however, most of the times the default point and shoot will flawlessly work since AI kicks in automatically that brightens up the scene when there is extremely low light or no light.
+Although there is a dedicated night mode, which takes few seconds to capture the shot, however, most of the time, the default point and shoot will flawlessly work since AI kicks in automatically and brightens up the scene when there is extremely low light or no light.
 The autofocus on Huawei P30 Pro is remarkably quick in the low light conditions.

-You can hardly see the pattern of the bricks in the image taken with the auto mode the dark but by using night mode, P30 Pro can not only reveal the hidden details but can preserve the natural colors of the subject.
+You can hardly see the pattern of the bricks in the image taken with the auto mode in the dark, but with night mode activated, P30 Pro can not only reveal the hidden details but can preserve the natural colors of the subject.

-P20 Pro had a maximum ISO sensitivity of 102400 equalling Canon 5D Mark IV sensitivity, but Huawei further raised the bar by taking it to 409600.
-The combination of high ISO, new kind of sensor along with the AI optimization allow P30 Pro to take more brilliant shots in the worst lighting conditions.
+P20 Pro had a maximum ISO sensitivity of 102400, equalling the one Canon 5D Mark IV offers, but Huawei further raised the bar by taking it to 409600.
+The combination of high ISO, a new kind of sensor along with AI optimization, allows P30 Pro to take more brilliant shots in the worst lighting conditions.

 For static objects, the camera works seamlessly, but we also tried to shoot some moving objects at night when there was no ambient light around.
-The following pictures show that it was still hard for P30 Pro’s AI to freeze the moments at night.
+The following pictures show that it was still hard for P30 Pro’s AI to freeze the moments in such a situation.

-You can also notice how the standard camera has even preserved the details of the minaret on the left while the ultra wide angle lens has smoothened the entire subject it resulting in an overall whitewashed image.
+You can also notice how the standard camera has even preserved the details of the minaret on the left.
+In contrast, the ultra-wide-angle lens has smoothened the entire subject resulting in an overall whitewashed image.

 Until today there was no practical example of optical zoom in a smartphone that could go beyond 2x or 3x due to physical constraint, but Huawei P30 Pro is the first to integrate periscope style lens mechanism that can zoom in up to 5x.

 Beyond 5x up til 10x, the phone uses the combination of optical zoom and super-resolution processing.
-It takes multiple RAW images in this process which Huawei calls a lossless hybrid zoom.
-Although it is not lossless entirely, the variation is very tiny to ignore.
+It takes multiple RAW images in this process, which Huawei calls a lossless hybrid zoom.
+Although it is not lossless entirely, however, the variation is very tiny to ignore.

-Going further, the P30 Pro can go as deep as 50x digital zoom which is interesting and fun to play with at certain times with better lighting conditions, but we experienced a considerable degradation of image when there was no ample ambient light around.
-Check out the following images to see the power of zoom in Huawei P30 Pro.
+Going further, the P30 Pro can go as deep as 50x digital zoom, which is exciting and fun to play with at certain times under better lighting conditions, but we experienced a considerable degradation of image when there was no ample ambient light around.
+Check out the following pictures to see the power of zoom in Huawei P30 Pro.

 The TOF sensor has a more significant role to play both in the day and low light photography.
-It assists the primary camera by creating a depth map for calculating the distance to the subject accurately that not only results in a quick focus – in a fraction of a second even in the low light – but also produces some really lovely portraits due to 3D mapping.
+It assists the primary camera by creating a depth map for accurately calculating the distance to the subject that not only results in a quick focus – in a fraction of a second even in the low light – but also produces some adorable portraits due to 3D mapping.

-Notice how the ToF sensor has efficiently detected the edges of the subject, even their hair to only blur the objects that are far away.
+Notice how the ToF sensor has efficiently detected the edges of the subject.
 In the end, you get natural color reproduction and a less aggressive bouquet effect.

-The front notch holds the 32MP lens for selfies which is not uncommon now since we have seen the similar megapixels in Vivo and couple more, but it is Huawei’s internal algorithm that fully utilizes the strength of the lens to produce some really sharp selfies.
+The front notch holds the 32MP lens for selfies, which is not uncommon now since we have seen similar megapixels in Vivo and a couple more, but it is Huawei’s internal algorithm that fully utilizes the strength of the lens to produce some sharp selfies.

-The followings selfie was taken in a pitch-black setting without the help of flash and even though the face of the subject lacks details, it still managed to capture the moment.
+The following selfie was taken in a pitch-black situation without the help of flash, and even though the face of the subject lacks details, it still managed to capture the moment.